 - Persuasive evidence of an arrangement exists.
 Binding contracts or purchase orders are generally used to determine the existence of an arrangement. - Delivery has occurred or services have been rendered.
-Delivery occurs when we fulfill an order and title and risk of loss has been transferred.
-Service revenue is deferred and recognized ratably over the contractual service period, which is typically from one to three years and is generally recognized upon delivery or completion of service. - Sales price is fixed or determinable.
+Product delivery occurs when we fulfill an order and title and risk of loss has been transferred.
+Software license delivery occurs upon electronic transfer of the license key to the customer.
+Service revenue is deferred and recognized ratably over the contractual service period, which is typically from one to three years and, to a lesser extent, up to five years, and is generally recognized upon delivery or completion of service. - Sales price is fixed or determinable.
 We assess whether the sales price is fixed or determinable based on the payment terms associated with the transaction and when the sales price is deemed final. - Collectability is reasonably assured.
 We assess collectability based primarily on creditworthiness as determined by credit checks, analysis, and payment history.

 We recognize product revenue for sales to distributors that have no general right of return and direct sales to end-customers upon shipment, based on general revenue recognition accounting guidance once all other revenue recognition criteria have been met.
 Certain distributors are granted stock rotation rights, limited rights of return and rebates for sales of our products.
 The arrangement fee for this group of distributors is not typically fixed or determinable when products are shipped and revenue is therefore deferred and recognized upon sell-through.
 For sales that include end-customer acceptance criteria, revenue is recognized upon acceptance.
+We recognize software license revenue upon delivery.
+Historically, software license revenue has not been material.

 Substantially all of our products have been sold in combination with services, which consist of security subscriptions and technical support services.
 Security services provide access to our antivirus, intrusion prevention, web filtering, and anti-spam functionality.
 Support services include rights to unspecified software upgrades, maintenance releases and patches, telephone and Internet access to technical support personnel, and hardware support.
-We recognize revenue from these services ratably over the contractual service period.
-Revenue related to subsequent renewals of these services is recognized over the term of the renewal agreement.